lynnmugambi/live-stream-app/SOLUTION.md

 --> Tailwind
 - Did you make certain assumptions and decisions around the UI/UX?
 Please elaborate on your reasonings.
- --> adding close button and submit buttons to modal
+ --> adding close button and submit buttons to modal --> responsiveness was left out in the assumption that most users will be on desktop.
+This can be sorted out later